ibsukru/focusbutton/FEEDBACKWALLET.md

 # FeedbackWallet

-FeedbackWallet, the platform where users can review apps and websites, connect with expert reviewers, and earn rewards
+feedbackwallet.com, the platform where users can review apps and websites, connect with expert reviewers, and earn rewards

 ## User Testing Guide: Timer and Notifications